PX4/PX4-Devguide/en/setup/dev_env_linux_arch.md

 sudo usermod -a -G uucp $USER
 ```

-After that, logging out and logging back in is needed.

-> **Note** Log out and log in for changes to take effect!
-Also remove the device and plug it back in!
+Then log out and log in for changes to take effect.

 ## Script-based Installation